AayanShaikh007/scalars-keyboard/journal.md

 I have been thinking of this project for a while but was delayed due to some setbacks with my hackpad, which means I will need to accelerate work on this project.
 I began by doing some research of various aspects/qualities of keyboards, and decided which ones I wanted to implement in my final design.

 In my final design, I really want ...
 - Hotswappable keys.
-This will be achieved by using Kalih Hot-swapp switches, which are fortunately compatible with all MX style switches.
+This will be achieved by using Kalih Hot-swappable switches, which are fortunately compatible with all MX style switches.
 - OLED Display for mode display (probably SSD1306)
 - Customizable RGB screen/display, for showing custom animations (SSD1331 perhaps)